twitter/pelikan/_talks/craft-2016.md

       such as Fatcache, Slimcache and Twemproxy.
       </p>
       <p>
-      One the one hand, we recognize the great structural similarity in these services; on the other hand, we hesitate to introduce some of them and other new features into production, as we hesitate to support a plurality of codebases.
-We realize to move forward, we have to consolidate and improve existing solutions, so we can avoid the maintenance baggage moving forward.
+      On the one hand, we recognize the great structural similarity in these services; on the other hand, we hesitate to introduce some of them and other new features into production, as we hesitate to support a plurality of codebases.
+We realize to make real progress, we have to consolidate and improve existing solutions, so we can avoid the maintenance baggage moving forward.
       </p>